15 Easy Songs on Recorder (With Videos)

 Let’s move on to this nursery rhyme favorite.
 This is one of the easiest songs on this list, as it only consists of three notes – A, E, and G. The rhythm is the same throughout the song and there’s no way you won’t master this song in no time at all.

-7. Mary had a Little Lamb
+7. Mary Had a Little Lamb

-“Mary had a Little Lamb” is a widely known song around the world and as such, it always finds its way to starter materials on different instruments.
+“Mary Had a Little Lamb” is a widely known song around the world and as such, it always finds its way to starter materials on different instruments.
 It consists of just 4 notes and is slow, so you won’t have to take on too much when first starting to learn how to play it.

 8. Row Row Row Your Boat